ArenKDesai/Aren-s-Notes/OS Lec.md

 ## File System ChecKer (FSCK)
 After a crash, we can scan the whole disk for contradictions and fix them.
 We can also keep the system offline until FSCK completes.
+For example, if there's an inode with a link but no directory entry to match, F